theochem/horton/doc/dev_io_code.rst

     :
     : --

-How to add new file formats to Horton
+How to add new file formats to HORTON
 #####################################